 Grand Palace and Wat Phra Kaew (พระบรมมหาราชวัง)

 The porcelain on the prang is worth looking at closely.
 Much of it came from Chinese cargo ships that used broken porcelain as ballast.
-The steep staircases to the upper levels are climbable, though the pitch is genuine, and visitors with mobility concerns should note this before committing to the climb.
+The steep staircases to the upper levels are climbable, though the pitch is genuine, and visitors with mobility concerns should weigh that before committing to the climb.
 The view from the second terrace over the Chao Phraya at last light is the version of Bangkok that people describe when they come back.

 Wat Arun (วัดอรุณ)